Curvature Sets Over Persistence Diagrams: Background

 \begin{defn}[Hausdorff distance] Let $A,B$ be subsets of a compact metric space $(X,d_X)$.
 The \define{Hausdorff distance} between $A$ and $B$ is defined as

-where $A^\varepsilon \coloneqq \left\{ x \in X \ | \ \inf_{a \in A} d_X(x,a) < \varepsilon \right\}$ is the $\varepsilon$-thickening of $A$.
+where $A^\varepsilon := \left\{ x \in X \ | \ \inf_{a \in A} d_X(x,a) < \varepsilon \right\}$ is the $\varepsilon$-thickening of $A$.
 It is known that $\dH^X(A,B)=0$ if, and only if their closures are equal: $\bar{A} = \bar{B}$. \end{defn}

-We will use an alternative definition that is useful for calculations, but is not standard in the literature.
-It relies on the concept of a correspondence. \begin{defn} A \define{correspondence} between two sets $X$ and $Y$ is a set $R \subset X \times Y$ such that $\pi_1(R) = X$ and $\pi_2(R)=Y$, where $\pi_i$ are projections.
+We will use an alternative definition that is useful for calculations, but is not standard in the literature. \begin{defn} A \define{correspondence} between two sets $X$ and $Y$ is a set $R \subset X \times Y$ such that $\pi_1(R) = X$ and $\pi_2(R)=Y$, where $\pi_i$ is the projection to the $i$-th coordinate.
 We will denote the set of all correspondences between $X$ and $Y$ as $\mathcal{R}(X,Y)$. \end{defn}